CartoDB/mobile-sdk/docs/guides/02-SDK-and-CARTO-tools.md

 - **Load GeoJSON vector data**.
 This is useful if you need need more advanced interactivity (object click actions) or dynamic client-side styling of the objects.
 For vector data, the CARTO Engine provides a [SQL API](/docs/carto-engine/sql-api/) and mobile app that can load entire tables and render maps.
 You can also use client-side simplification and clustering

-- If the **data table is large** (more than a few thousand objects), then loading entire tables can overload the mobile client.
+- If the **data table is large** (more than a ten thousand objects), then loading entire tables can overload the mobile client.
 Alternatively, use on-demand, view-based loading of vector data.
 Similar to the SQL API and GeoJSON format used on the CARTO Engine side, the SDK applies custom vector data sources to load data. _Only a selected, visible area, of the map will load._ The mobile app can control zoom levels, server-side generalizations, and simplifications can be applied

 - For point-geometry time-series visualizations, use the _Animated_ aggregation to define Torque maps.
 This provides animated rendering, and the Mobile SDK has a special layer `TorqueTileLayer` to define this.
 From an API standpoint, Torque uses the SQL API and CartoCSS styling, but Torque contains an additional [time control method](/docs/carto-engine/torque-js/)